sparkflows/sparkflows-docs/docs/user-guide/connections/snowflake.rst

 Snowflake
 =========

 In Fire Insights, Connections can be made to Snowflake.
-This cannot can be be used in the Snowflake nodes in the Workflow Editor for reading and writing data to Snowflake.
+This can be used in the Snowflake nodes in the Workflow Editor for reading and writing data to Snowflake.

 Creating Connection